Catrobat/ScratchToCatrobat/README.md

  * Copyright (C) 2013-2017 The Catrobat Team
  * (http://developer.catrobat.org/credits)
  *
- * This program is free software: you can redistribute it and/or modify
+ * This program is free software: you are eligible to redistribute it or modify
  * it under the terms of the GNU Affero General Public License as
- * published by the Free Software Foundation, either version 3 of the
+ * published by the Free Software Foundation, either version 3.0 of the
  * License, or (at your option) any later version.
  *
  * An additional term exception under section 7 of the GNU Affero